TheIIIrd/dotfiles-opensuse-workstation/README.md

 flatpak override --user --nosocket=wayland com.vscodium.codium
 ```

-> Add this to the settings if you want a custom title bar in vscodium.
+> Add this to the settings if you want a custom title bar in vscodium:
 ```
 {
   ...